NAACP: Formation

 The NAACP was incorporated a year later in 1911.
 The association's charter expressed its mission:

 To promote equality of rights and eradicate caste or race prejudice among citizens of the United States; to advance the interest of colored citizens; to secure for them impartial suffrage; and to increase their opportunities for securing justice in the courts, education for their children, employment according to their ability, and complete equality before the law.

 The larger conference resulted in a more diverse organization, where the leadership was predominantly white.
 Moorfield Storey, a white attorney from a Boston abolitionist family, served as the president of the NAACP from its founding to 1915.
 At its founding, the NAACP had one African American on its executive board, Du Bois.
 Storey was a long-time classical liberal and Grover Cleveland Democrat who advocated laissez-faire free markets, the gold standard, and anti-imperialism.
 Storey consistently and aggressively championed civil rights, not only for blacks but also for Native Americans and immigrants (he opposed immigration restrictions).
 Du Bois continued to play a pivotal leadership role in the organization, serving as editor of the association's magazine, The Crisis, which had a circulation of more than 30,000.

 The Crisis was used both for news reporting and for publishing African-American poetry and literature.
 During the organization's campaigns against lynching, Du Bois encouraged the writing and performance of plays and other expressive literature about this issue.

-The Jewish community contributed greatly to the NAACP's founding and continued financing.
+Involvement of members of Jewish Community

+In addition to Henry Moskowitz the Jewish community contributed greatly to the NAACP's founding and continued financing.
+Julius Rosenwald, the founder and president of Sears Roebuck and Company and board member of the Tuskegee Institute, contributed several thousand dollars in the early days.
+He arranged for the 1912 meeting in Chicago to be held at his synagogue, Temple Sinai and spoke at the opening.
+Later the Rosenwald Fund contributed over thirty thousand dollars for legal defense and education.

 Jewish historian Howard Sachar's book A History of Jews in America notes "In 1914, Professor Emeritus Joel Spingarn of Columbia University became chairman of the NAACP and recruited for its board such Jewish leaders as Jacob Schiff, Jacob Billikopf, and Rabbi Stephen Wise."
+Jewish attorneys and activists were involved in legal cases and many Jews were involved in the Civil Rights movement.